dimitreortt/Computer-Graphics/README.md

-Aqui estão as 4 partes do trabalho prático de Computação Gráfica.

-Professor: Paulo Pagliosa
-Aluno: Dimtitre Ortt
+Here are the 4 parts of practical Computer Graphics work.

-UFMS - 2019.2
+Professor: Paulo Pagliosa Student: Dimtitre Ortt UFMS - 2019.2

-O código base para o trabalho contendo funcionalidades para criação de um Aplicativo Desktop e a lógica de coordenadas globais, entre outras, foi fornecida pelo professor.
-Foi utilizado também uma funcionalidade chamada de ImGui, criada e disponibilizada por desenvolvedores externos.
+The base code for the work containing functionalities for creating a Desktop Application and the logic of global coordinates, among others, was provided by the teacher.
+A feature called ImGui, created and made available by external developers, was also used.

-# Autores: Paulo Pagliosa e Dimitre Ortt
+### Authors: Paulo Pagliosa & Dimitre Ortt